1imo/New-NEA/docs/Back-End/Monolith API/GraphQL Server/Mutations/Chatroom Mutations.md

 ```

+#### Tests

+##### Test Case 1: Create a new chatroom and add users

+**Procedure:**
+1. Generate a unique chatroom id using nanoid.
+2. Create a new chatroom in the database with the generated id.
+3. Add userOne to the chatroom as a chatroom user.
+4. Add userTwo to the chatroom as a chatroom user.

+**Expected Result:**
+1. A unique chatroom id is generated successfully.
+2. A new chatroom record is created in the database with the generated id.
+3. UserOne is added to the chatroom as a chatroom user.
+4. UserTwo is added to the chatroom as a chatroom user.

+##### Test Case 2: Retrieve created chatroom

+**Procedure:**
+1. Retrieve the created chatroom from the database using the generated id.
+2. Verify that the retrieved chatroom exists and contains userOne and userTwo as chatroom users.

+**Expected Result:**

+1. The created chatroom is successfully retrieved from the database.
+2. The retrieved chatroom contains userOne and userTwo as chatroom users.

+##### Test Case 3: Emit 'updatedChat' event to userOne's socket

+**Procedure:**
+1. Simulate the emission of an 'updatedChat' event to userOne's socket.
+2. Verify that the event is emitted successfully.

+**Expected Result:**
+1. The 'updatedChat' event is emitted successfully to userOne's socket.

 ### sendMessage

 The query which allows for the sending of messages between people and storing them in chatrooms for further retrieval in the future.